PelionIoT/mbed-os-example-pelion-psoc64/README.md

 1. Configure the target:

     Mbed OS supports two target configurations for this board.
-The default is `CY8CKIT_064B0S2_4343W`.
-For this tutorial, we will use `CYTFM_064B0S2_4343W` which enables support for Trusted Firmware-M (TF-M) secure services.
+For this tutorial, we will use **CYTFM_064B0S2_4343W** which enables support for Trusted Firmware-M (TF-M) secure services.
+The default target that Mbed Studio recognizes for this board is _CY8CKIT_064B0S2_4343W_, so it needs to be changed.

     1. In Mbed Studio, click the down arrow in the **Target** box.